“Art can inspire anyone, especially when created by everyone.”

 Look Wonder Discover really enjoys words and wordplay, so we conjured an original definition:

-noun : a creative and engaging, often interactive, activity offered in a convivial setting.
+noun : a creative and engaging, often interactive, experience offered in a convivial setting.

 Who can participate?